 The scene before us was a beautiful lake, nestled in a valley within the South Downs National Park.
 Trees on the opposite, southern bank providing shelter from the south-south-easterly wind of the day.
 The grass on the banks was deep and lush as a family of Pomeranian Geese ambled-by.
 The overriding feeling was a sense of peace and quiet.

 Planning the cast and committing to the cast are essential, and timing is very much the key.
 On to the Side Cast.
-A variant of the Rolling Cast, this enables access to areas, perhaps under overhead obstacles.
+A variant of the Rolling Cast enables access to areas, perhaps under overhead obstacles.
 It was now mid-morning and time for a cuppa.
-However, we’d fallen into the fly-fishing trap of ‘just one more cast’.
+However, we’d fallen into the fly fishing trap of ‘just one more cast’.
 Andrea, though, allowed us ‘just one more cast’ and marched us off for tea.

 The fishing lodge provides a warm haven from the Autumn weather, where there is tea and coffee on the go all day.
-You’ll also find a selection of snacks and sweets.available.
-Other people at the centre, for things such as one-to-one coaching, or just fishing for themselves, pop in and out and all happy to chat.
+You’ll also find a selection of snacks and sweets available.
+Other people at the centre, for things such as one-to-one coaching or fishing for themselves, pop in and out, and all are happy to chat.
 It’s a very welcoming environment.

 On to retrieving the line, known as ‘stripping’.
-The techniques for this, and ‘playing’ the fish in order to land it.
+The technique for this, and ‘playing’ the fish in order to land it.
 Then it was lunch!

 Back inside the fishing lodge and tucking-in to a delightful hot pasty the instruction continued.
 We learned about different fly types and their behaviour.
 With demonstrations of dry and wet flies and their different sinking rates.
 Once we were dry again it was back to the water, this time to Coombe lake and with hooks fitted.

-Andrea put a line-in herself and hooked into fish.
+Andrea put a line in herself and hooked into the fish.
 When she had, we both had the chance of playing and landing what she had hooked.

 With two beautiful rainbow trout of just over two pounds each on the river bank for dinner.
 We fished until the light faded.